iTroxB/Mini-tools/README.md

-Scripts written in Bash and Go for specific actions
+Scripts written in bash and go for specific actions, such as calculations, data generation or Proof of Concept for some vulnerabilities.